etorreborre/api-discovery/storage/README.md

 ## Configuration

 Configuration is provided via environment variables during start.
+Per default all endpoints are OAuth2 protected.

-Bold means mandatory, rest is optional.
+You can disable this by providing `SPRING_PROFILES_ACTIVE = dev` as environment variable.
+This will also enable an in-memory database which you can override by `SPRING_DATASOURCE_URL` parameter.

 Variable                            | Default                                     | Description
 ----------------------------------- | ------------------------------------------- | -----------